Security Hub concepts - AWS Security Hub

 Insight

 A collection of related findings defined by an aggregation statement and optional filters.
 An insight identifies a security area that requires attention and intervention.
 Security Hub offers several managed (default) insights that you can't modify.
 You can also create custom Security Hub insights to track security issues that are unique to your AWS environment and usage.
-For more information, see Insights in AWS Security Hub.
+For more information, see Viewing insights in Security Hub.

 Linked Region